RillingDev/rilling.dev/source/_posts/self-hosting-adventures.md

 ## Mailing

 ~~Here I have to cheat a bit: Because the mail server has to be reachable from the internet to be useful, I chose not to fully self-host it.
 Instead, any web-hosting service (that you trust to not read your data) where you can run and administer a GNU/Linux OS should suffice.
-In addition, a domain name to send/retrieve mail for has to be owned.~~
+In addition, a domain name to send/retrieve mail has to be owned.~~

 Edit: I since switched to an externally hosted email provider, because hosting your own email system can be a huge pain.
 That being said, I still recommend owning the domain name for your email addresses.